How to Setup Jenkins Build Agents on Kubernetes Pods

 We can add multiple container templates to the POD template and use them in the pipeline.
 I have explained that in the next section with Jenkinsfile examples.

 This is the base minimum configuration required for the agent to work.
-I will explain a few use cases of volumes and other options later in the pipeline examples.
+Later in the pipeline examples, I will explain a few use cases for volumes and other options.

 Step 6: Go to Jenkins home –> New Item and create a freestyle project.